NickdevC/Home-Learning-Hub/README.md

 ## Bugs

+During the development process and through consistent user testing, I was able to identify and find solutions to a number of bugs.
+Engaging with fellow Code Institue students (see 'Credits') I was able to recieve regular user feedback and work on solutions in a timely manner.

 | Link to Bug | Description | Solution |
 | ----- | -------- | ------- |
 | [#1](https://github.com/NickdevC/Home-Learning-Hub/issues/21#issue-1574485639) | Choices within a CharField were rendering as numerical values rather than strings | Used the 'get_FOO_display' method [Stack Overflow](https://stackoverflow.com/questions/49091870/django-template-force-choices-on-field-and-print-display-value-with-get-foo-dis) |